SteffLD50/kupujem-prodajem/README.md

 ### 1. Credentials

-In the projects root folder `../kupujem-prodajem` we need to create a `cypress.env.json` file.
+In the project's root folder `../kupujem-prodajem` we need to create the file `cypress.env.json`.
 Copy and paste this code inside of the file:

 ```
 {